Brit Awards: Madonna's performance of "Living for Love" (2015)

 Madonna's live return to BRIT Awards after 20 years was widely promoted in the media in the days leading up to the ceremony and during the show itself.
 During the performance of "Living for Love", she walked onstage wearing an oversized cape.
 When standing on stairs situated on the stage, the cape's cord failed to separate, so when Madonna's backing dancer pulled the cape behind her, she fell down the stairs and noticeably hit the stage hard.
 She paused momentarily as her backing music continued, before she managed to separate herself from the cape and then continued performing.
 In an interview on The Jonathan Ross Show, Madonna blamed her fall on a wardrobe malfunction as her cape had been tied too tightly so it could not be unfastened in time, before adding: "I had a little bit of whiplash, I smacked the back of my head.
 And I had a man standing over me with a flashlight until about 3am to make sure I was compos mentis.
 I know how to fall, I have fallen off my horse many times."

 Katy Perry and Skip Marley's performance of "Chained to the Rhythm" (2017)

 In the leadup to the 2016 U.S. presidential election, Katy Perry was a major endorsement for Democratic candidate Hillary Clinton, performing at many of her rallies and speaking at public events.
 After Donald Trump won the election, Perry returned to recording her fifth studio album and in February 2017 released "Chained to the Rhythm".
 During the performance, she was joined onstage by two large skeletal puppets dressed as Trump and British Prime Minister Theresa May.
 The performance was also notable as a backing dancer fell offstage at the end of the performance whilst wearing a house costume.

-Anne-Marie's performance of "Kiss My (Uh-Oh)" (2022)

-During Anne-Marie's performance of "Kiss My (Uh-Oh)", she stepped out of a giant model of a heart but while she was stepping down the stairs, she let go of one of her dancer's hands and tripped.
-People compared the scene to a "Madonna moment" and Anne-Marie herself joked about it on Twitter saying: "Didn't need my left ankle anyway."